-Locate the water level site gauge on the side of the steam boiler.
+Locate the water level sight gauge on the side of the steam boiler.
 The water level in the gauge will determine the level of water in the boiler.
-If the water is too low, the automatic shutoff will trip and the boiler will not turn on, even when the thermostat calls for heat.
-Consult your Burnham steam boiler manual for the trip level.
+If the water is too low, the low-water cutoff will trip, and the boiler will not turn on even when the thermostat calls for heat.
+Consult your Burnham steam boiler manual for the appropriate level.
 If you do not have a manual, check the sight glass.
 If it's less than 1/4 full of water, the level is probably too low.
-Press the pressure relief valve on the top of the boiler to allow water to come back into the boiler.
-Excess pressure can restrict water coming back to the boiler for reheating.
-If the boiler water level rises, it should restart.
+After making sure the boiler is off and is cool, add water to the appropriate level.

 Raise the Thermostat Temperature